7medusa/gpio-nfc-log-in/README.md

 Requirements:

 All requirements are in the file requirements.txt.
-To download all important modules start download.py.
+To download all important modules run:

+pip install time subprocess hashlib RPI.GPIO mfrc522 binascii

 #+#